JerryChenZeyun/aws-health-api-organization-view/README.md

     ec2-user:~/environment $ `git clone https://github.com/JerryChenZeyun/aws-health-api-organization-view.git`

     ec2-user:~/environment $ `cp /home/ec2-user/environment/aws-health-api-organization-view/health_org_demo.py /home/ec2-user/environment/health_org_demo.py`

+9. Create the S3 bucket to host the event data fed back from the organization health api call.
+Lab user can go to S3 console (`https://s3.console.aws.amazon.com/s3/home?region=us-east-1`) to create a new bucket.
+Simply give the new bucket a name,  then accept all the default setting and keep on clicking "Next", and finally click "Create Bucket" to finalise S3 bucket creation.
+You may jot down the name which is needed in next step.

+For those user need more info on creating the bucket, you may refer to the appendix session.

-9. Use the Cloud9 editor environment to change the following parameter value based on your Lab environment info:
+10. Use the Cloud9 editor environment to change the following parameter value based on your Lab environment info:

     1) accountId - change it to your 12 digit account id number.
 You can find your AWS account id via this link: https://console.aws.amazon.com/billing/home?#/account